SravanthiGaruda/PDF_Translator/README.md

 4. **Click the "Translate" button.**

 5. **Once the translation is complete, the translated PDF will be downloaded automatically.**

-## Models Used
-- **MarianMTModel**: A sequence-to-sequence model for machine translation, used to translate text from one language to another.
-- **MarianTokenizer**: Tokenizer for the MarianMTModel, used to preprocess input text before translation.
-- **PDFMiner**: A tool for extracting text from PDF files.
-- **FPDF**: A library for creating PDF files in Python.

 ## File Structure
 - **app.py**: Flask application file containing the main logic for file upload, translation, and PDF creation.